joergkrause/nyaf/docs/md/docs/internals/about.md

 ## Projects

-I'M inventor and maintainer of @nyaf - an advanced Web Components framework.
+I'M inventor and maintainer of **ny@f** - an advanced Web Components framework.
 I'm the inventor and maintainer of SVOGV, an extension for Angular that provides dynamic forms, viewmodel decorators, and dynamic validation.

 ## Contact